sagold/json-editor/packages/react-json-editor/README.md

 _Options passed through component_

 Note that when rendering a widget using the _widget_ decorator, options can be overriden within the rendering cycle.
-This, it is recommended to access the iptions from props, not from node.options.
+Thus, it is recommended to access the options from `props` instead of _node.options_.

 ### widget registry

-\*list of widgets that test a schema\*\* json-editor works on a list of widgets that are used to render each json sub-schema.
+**list of widgets that test a schema** json-editor works on a list of widgets that are used to render each json sub-schema.
 Thus, to fully support a user form for any json-schema we will need to have a widget for any of those types, be it for a simple string `{ "type": "string" }` or a complex object `{ "type": "object", "properties": { ... } }`.
 You can also have specialized widgets for compound sub schemas, e.g. an array of strings `{ "type": "array", "items": { "type": "string" }}`.
 To make this work, json-editor scans the list until of widgets until one widgets registers for the given schema.

 **return first matching schema**